 Chang YV, Quirk JD, Ruset IC, Atkinson JJ, Hersman FW, Woods JC.
 Quantification of human lung structure and physiology using hyperpolarized 129Xe.
 Magn Reson Med.
 2014;71:339-344.

 Weihong Yuan, PhD

-Weihong Yuan, PhD, joined the faculty in 2005 and currently is the McLaurin fellow in Pediatric Neurosurgery and research assistant professor of Radiology at Cincinnati Children's Hospital Medical Center and the University of Cincinnati.
+Weihong Yuan, PhD, joined the faculty in 2005 and currently is the McLaurin fellow in pediatric neurosurgery and research assistant professor of radiology at Cincinnati Children's Hospital Medical Center within the University of Cincinnati College of Medicine.
 He is a biomedical engineer by training with BS degree (1991) from Zhejiang University, PRC, and MS (1997) and PhD degree (2000) from Rutgers, The State University of New Jersey, Piscataway, NJ.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479